-Whoever is in charge of their grocery merchandising is awesome.
+Whoever is in charge of their grocery merchandising is my new hero.
 Hemp truly is a superfood.
 It is arguably the best source of plant-based protein on earth, plus it has the perfect ratio of Omega 6 and Omega 3 fatty acids at 4:1.
 Three tablespoons gives you 11 grams of protein.
-Hemp seeds are very soft and the taste kind of reminds me of sunflower seeds.
-And although hemp seeds cannot get you high, it is still illegal to grow them in the US, so most hemp is imported form Canada, including this.
-Anyway it’s perfect to put in smoothies, oatmeal, and the Budwig CCFO (Cottage Cheese Flax Oil) mixture.
+Shelled hemp seeds are very soft and the taste reminds me of sunflower seeds.
+And although hemp seeds cannot get you high, it is still illegal to grow them in the US, so most hemp is imported form Canada, including this brand.
+Hemp seeds are great to put in smoothies, oatmeal, and the Budwig CCFO (Cottage Cheese Flax Oil) mixture.

-Organic Flax Seed Powder Flax seed is a great source of omega 3′s, fiber and protein.
+Organic Flax Seed Powder Flax seed is a terrific source of omega 3′s, fiber and protein.

 I put this smoothies too, and it’s also great for oatmeal and CCFO.

 This is a new addition to my local Costco.
 I saw it for the first time a couple months ago.